-SHADE AND SUN: Caladiums are ideal for shady yards and gardens.
+Shade and Sun: Caladiums are ideal for shady yards and gardens.
 In southern areas they grow best in full to partial shade.
 In northern areas, most caladiums can also be grown in the sun as long as they get enough water and their leaves are shielded during the hottest part of the day.

-WHEN TO PLANT: Caladiums are tropical plants that like warm soil and hot weather.
+When to Plant: Caladiums are tropical plants that like warm soil and hot weather.
 If the tubers are planted into cold soil, they will not grow and may rot.
-Wait to plant your caladiums until the nights are warm and soil temperatures are at least 65ºF.
+Plant the tubers in spring, once the nights are warm and soil temperatures are at least 65ºF.
 In cooler climates you can give your caladiums a head start by sprouting the tubers indoors 4-6 weeks before planting time.
 Plant the tubers shallowly in pots or seedling flats.
 Keep them warm (70°F) and barely moist to encourage sprouting.

-CONTAINERS, PATIOS AND DECKS: Decorate your outdoor sitting areas with beautiful foliage.
+Containers, Patios and Decks: Decorate your outdoor sitting areas with beautiful foliage.
 Caladiums grow well in pots and planters, and are the perfect solution for brightening a shady porch or a covered deck.

-WINDOW BOXES: Strap leaf caladiums grow beautifully in window boxes and hanging planters.
+Window Boxes: Strap leaf caladiums grow beautifully in window boxes and hanging planters.
 They will wrap your home in color from summer through fall.

-ENTRYWAYS AND BORDERS: Use fancy leaf caladiums to soften a walkway to your front door, edge a shady garden bed or line a path beneath shade trees and shrubs.
+Entryways and Borders: Use fancy leaf caladiums to soften a walkway to your front door, edge a shady garden bed or line a path beneath shade trees and shrubs.

 Most caladium varieties can be planted in either sun or shade.
 If you are planting them in a sunny location, it is important that they still get some shade during the hottest part of the day.